SM

 The $2.3 million freezer

 Week 47 of a pivotal trial.
-The bioanalytical lab needs PK samples from Subject 2103—the only complete responder.
+The bioanalytical lab needs PK samples from Subject 2103.
+The only complete responder.
 Time points 0, 2, 4, 8, 12, 24 hours.
 Samples that prove the mechanism works.

 The spreadsheet says: Freezer 7, Rack C, Box 23, Positions B4-B9.